hp294/co886-g6-wiki/CO886_G6_Documentation/Quality-Assurance.md

 **3.3 Performance Testing**

 The performance testing verifies all components of the accessibility function in combination.
-The test is less constrictive than the unit testing and validation testing phases.
+This is a black box test and is less constrictive than the unit testing and validation testing phases.
 The testing should be done by a variety of users and feedback should be recorded.
+Feedback will be evaluated and any modifications will be prioritised dependent on feasibility and time constraints.
+All modifications must undergo the same testing journey as the other extension components.

 **References**<br>
 [1]https://sceweb.uhcl.edu/helm/RUP_course_example/courseregistrationproject/artifacts/test/plans/test_plan_arch.htm